k2y1982/ASUS-B360M-OpenCore/原始编译包/日更版/README.md

 OpenCore Changelog
 ==================
+#### v0.7.9
+- Added auto-detect `macOS Installer` volume name for use when `.disk_label` file cannot be displayed
+- Added `--restore-nosnoop` flag to AudioDxe, making v0.7.7 fix for Windows sound opt-in
+- Added new method to disable trim when `SetApfsTrimTimeout` is set to zero
+- Fixed `SetApfsTrimTimeout` on macOS 12 (only works when set to zero)
+- Added script to build qemu recovery images to macrecovery
+- Fixed selecting `SecureBootModel` on hypervisors (should be `x86legacy`)

 #### v0.7.8
 - Updated ocvalidate to warn about insecure `DmgLoading` with secure `SecureBootModel` (already disallowed in runtime)
 - Fixed AudioDxe not disabling unused channels after recent updates